 Factors That Influence Cryptocurrency Transfer Time

-The two main factors that influence asset transfer time are the blockchain fee and the blockchain busyness for the currency you’re transferring.
+The two main factors that influence asset transfer time are the blockchain fee and the blockchain busyness or network congestion for the currency you’re transferring.

 For instance, if there’s a large number of transactions being carried out at the same time, or if there’s a lot of pending transactions waiting to be processed, then the transaction will take longer.
 This also depends on the transaction fee you are willing to pay.
 If you’re prepared to pay a higher transaction fee, you won’t need to wait for that many blocks to get mined.
 If you don’t want to pay a higher fee, then you simply have to let the blockchain process your transaction at the standard pace, depending on the current network load.